-A personal services contract may be awarded without soliciting proposal from others if prompt execution of a contract is necessary to remedy an emergency or in the event of a disaster.
+A personal services contract may be awarded without soliciting proposals from others if prompt execution of a contract is necessary to remedy an emergency or in the event of a disaster.
+Authorization for such award must be obtained in accordance with Port Rule B.080(a).